IzicTemi/End-to-End-CI-CD/README.md

 Unit tests are one of the many very important building blocks of a system that enables Continuous Delivery.
 So, if a test fails, it's because the code is no longer trustworthy.
 Only trustworthy code should get a ticket to continue the ride!

 - Create jobs named `test-frontend` and `test-backend` in the config file.
-  - For both jobs, I use a Docker image that is compatible with NodeJS - `circleci/node:13.8.0`.
 - A unit test job should fail the job and prevent any future jobs from running.

 ![Job properly failing because of test failures.](screenshots/SCREENSHOT02.png)

 #### 3. Analyze Phase